AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/create-proofs-and-files/dropzone.md

    In the next screen you will be able to add proof details.\
    This section appears only if it has been enabled in Dropzone settings.

-1. Type the details, click **Next**.
+1. Type the details, click **[!UICONTROL Next]**.

    >[!NOTE]
    >
-   >&nbsp;Any reviewers added to the proof will only receive their notification email upon activation of the proof (see below).
+   >Any reviewers added to the proof will only receive their notification email upon activation of the proof (see below).

    Your proof goes through the following states after you submit it to the Dropzone:

-   * When you first upload a file to the Dropzone, the proof shows there as a Draft.&nbsp;
+   * When you first upload a file to the Dropzone, the proof shows there as a Draft.
    * Once you complete the submission, the proof shows in your Dropzone as Submitted.
    * Once the proof has been activated and unlocked, it shows in your Dropzone as Active.
    * If the proof is locked, it shows in your Dropzone as Locked.